ZeweiSong/zetaSeq/README.md

 # DereCo

-Remove redundant (duplicated) sequences from a group of contigs generated from a co-assembly approach.
+Remove redundant (duplicated) sequences from a group of contigs generated from a co-assembly approach (samples assembled invididually, not combined, usually due to large sample number).